OsmosysSoftware/osmo-x/apps/api/README.md

-# Osmo Notify
+# OsmoX

-Welcome to the Osmo Notify! 🚀
+Welcome to the OsmoX! 🚀

 Are you looking to simplify and streamline your notification process?
-Our Osmo Notify is here to help!
+Our OsmoX is here to help!
 With this user-friendly backend application, you can effortlessly send notifications to various channels like email, messaging apps, and more.
 It's designed to make communication with your users a breeze!

 ## What It Does